ForeScout Technologies unveils security IPO filing

 ForeScout Technologies has unveiled its IPO filing.
 This puts the network security company on track for a public debut that could happen as soon as late October.

 We reported in February that ForeScout had filed confidentially.
-The company had taken advantage of a provision of the JOBS Act which allows businesses to prepare to go public without added scrutiny in the months leading up to an IPO.
+The company had taken advantage of a provision of the JOBS Act that allows businesses to prepare to go public without added scrutiny in the months leading up to an IPO.

 ForeScout helps companies and government agencies monitor the devices connected to their networks and alerts them of potential intrusions.